5 Standout Best-Selling Seedling Tray In-Depth for Commercial Growers: Top Picks and Features Reviewed

 When you’re picking out seedling trays for commercial growing, durability and material quality really top the list.
 We tend to prefer trays made from sturdy, reusable plastic or biodegradable stuff that can handle lots of use.

 Tray size and cell count definitely affect efficiency.
-Bigger trays with more cells let us start a ton of seedlings at once, but honestly, we have to balance that with how easy they are to carry and the space we’ve got.
+Bigger trays with more cells let us start a ton of seedlings at once, but we have to balance that with how easy they are to carry and the space we’ve got.

 Drainage can’t be ignored—it helps prevent root rot and keeps growth on track.
 We always look for good drainage holes, or sometimes we just poke a few extra holes ourselves.